-1. Why do you need to exfoliate?
+Why do you need to exfoliate?

 What this means is that the dead skin cells accumulate at the surface of your skin, preventing newer and brighter-looking skin from surfacing, and at the same time, make it harder for your skincare products to penetrate deeply into your skin.

 Think of it as sweeping the dust off a surface – leaving your dead skin cells there will make your skin look duller and rougher.

 How to exfoliate if you have acne-prone skin

 Acne starts with an over-production of sebum, combined with an accumulation of dead skin cells that clog pores.

 As such, using chemical exfoliants that contain alpha hydroxy acids (AHA) is the best option for you.